Abibubble/nerd-alert-blog/README.md

 ## Local Development

+- Run `npm run install` to install the dependencies.
-- Run the development server with `npm run dev`
+- Run the development server with `npm run dev`.
 - Open [http://localhost:3000](http://localhost:3000) in your browser.
 - The site auto-updates when you save.